roderickperez/EAGE_PythonRenewableEnergyCourse/EAGE_PythonRenewableEnergyCourse/courseIntro.md

-# Artificial Intelligence for Renewable Energies
+# Python for Renewable Energy Data Processing: An Extensive Online Short Course for Geoscientists and Engineers

 ```{image} Logo4.png
 :alt: AIRenewablesOU